-'''

-a version 5 database schema.

-Furthermore, the issue might go unnoticed until the next OMERO-4 restart.

-$ /opt/OMERO.server-version-4.4.10/bin/omero config get omero.db.name
+''' Using OMERO_HOME has taken precedence over the current directory The OMERO-4 server instance has been mistakenly updated to point at a version 5 database schema.
+Furthermore, the issue might go unnoticed until the next OMERO-4 restart. $ /opt/OMERO.server-version-4.4.10/bin/omero config get omero.db.name omero_5_database '''

-omero_5_database

-'''

-7.8.3 Recommendations
+7.7.3 Recommendations

-- If you are using an environment variable to define the server installation root, choose a different name, as represented by OMERO_PREFIX in this documentation. - If you are nevertheless using OMERO_HOME in your local environment, it is worth checking for potentially lingering global definitions (eg. .bashrc, .profile, /etc/profile.d).
+- If you are using an environment variable to define the server installation root, choose a different name, as represented by OMERO\PREFIX in this documentation. - If you are nevertheless using OMERO\HOME in your local environment, it is worth checking for potentially lingering global definitions (eg. .bashrc, .profile, /etc/profile.d).